Fatal error when PHPUnit is not installed

 But anyways, the fatal error should be avoided by checking for the existence of the required PEAR packages IMO

-Updated by Karsten Dambekalns almost 11 years ago
+Updated by Karsten Dambekalns about 11 years ago

 - Status changed from Accepted to Needs Feedback